The requestParams prop is a powerful feature

-feature that allows you to fine-tune the search behavior of the Places Autocomplete
+that allows you to fine-tune the search behaviour of the Places Autocomplete component.
+By passing

 This object directly corresponds to the AutocompleteRequest interface in the Google Maps JavaScript API.